vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 Now that we have started the rootchain, we can deploy and initialize the rootchain smart contracts.
 This is done using the polygon-edge `rootchain init-contracts` command with the following options:

 - `--manifest`: specifies the path to the manifest file generated in the previous step
-- `--contracts-path`: specifies the path to the smart contract artifacts for the rootchain contracts
 - `--json-rpc`: specifies the endpoint for the JSON-RPC API of the Ethereum client that is used to deploy the contracts
 - `--admin-key`: specifies the private key of the admin account that will be used to deploy the contracts